avajs/ava/docs/recipes/jspm-systemjs.md

 }
 ```

-NOTE: if you use async/await in your source code (not in your test code), you
+NOTE: If you use async/await in your source code (not in your test code), you
-will need to install "babel-polyfill" from NPM and add it to your require array.
+will need to install "babel-polyfill" from npm and add it to your require array.

 ### Example test file